 Meanwhile, about a mile to the east, the Algarkirk branch of Little Chef opened in around 1970, also known as Thorley Farm services.
 It was a simple, small building with a car park.
 When the newly realigned A16 opened, Little Chef saw an opportunity to move out of the unsuitably small building and to build a new one here at Sutterton.
-The Sutterton branch of Little Chef opened in 1991 alongside a new filling station forming Sutterton services and the old one became Steve Thorley Potato Equipment.
-The new branch later went onto gain a Burger King franchise.
+The Sutterton branch of Little Chef opened in 1991 alongside a new filling station.
+The old site became Steve Thorley Potato Equipment.

 The filling station was formerly branded as Texaco until the early 2010s when the site was bought by BP who added a Wild Bean Café.
 The site was later acquired by MRH who added their Hursts branded store.
 This meant that the site became a rare example of a Wild Bean Café that was not paired with M&S Simply Food or BP Connect.

 MRH were later acquired by MFG in 2018 which saw the end of the Wild Bean Café, being replaced in 2019 by a hot food counter and Costa Express machine.
 MFG later rebranded the store to Londis in 2020, as well as adding multiple grab and go options.
 Another internal refurbishment was made in October 2021, with the shop space rearranged to add a new Greggs store, opening on 28 October 2021.